7. Functionsï

 Important

-Functions are usually created by means of the following notation:
+Functions are usually created through the following notation:

 function(args) body

-For example, here is a definition of a function which takes no inputs and generates a constant output:
+For example, here is a definition of a function that takes no inputs and generates a constant output:

 function() 1